As bloggers, our number one need is traffic. We all know it, and yet sometimes, we try to talk ourselves out of it.

 And that’s not true.
 If you want to increase your blog income, you have to increase your traffic first.

-Today, I’ve got my friend, and MiloTree Community Manager, Paula Rollo, back on the show, and we are talking about increasing your blog traffic.
+H>Here are 6 easy hacks to get more traffic to your blogp>Today, I’ve got my friend, and MiloTree Community Manager, Paula Rollo, back on the show, and we are talking about increasing your blog traffic.

 SEO, Pinterest, email marketing, and MiloTree are all great ways to grow your traffic.